symfony2admingenerator/GeneratorBundle/Resources/doc/customization/actions.md

 > __NOTE__ Credentials given here are valid for the whole admin, but can be overridden in specific builders or even specific fields.

+##### Workflows

+`workflows` __type__: `array`

+This parameter is implemented only for **object actions** as Workflow Component transition checks can be only made given entity context.
+Empty by default, if set - the action will check for if given transitions can be made - and only then the button will be rendered and corresponding controller will allow to complete the action.

 ##### CSRF protected